lummi01/32Blit-Cannonhead/README.md

 # Cannonhead Clash

-32blit clone of the Atari2600 VCS homebrew game.
+32blit clone of the Atari2600 VCS homebrew game./n
-Look at www.bluswimmer.com
+Take a look at www.bluswimmer.com for the orginal.